 Security does not stop after the Gorilla Trek.
 It is continuous from the time you arrive in the country until your departure.

 As a Tour Operator, we only select mid-range and luxury with an appropriate level of security in place for their guests.

 The safety of our Clients if foremost on our mind when it comes to Gorilla Trekking.
-In 2019 the safest place to be in Uganda or Rwanda is on a Gorilla Trekking Safari.
+This year, the safest place to be in Uganda or Rwanda is on a Gorilla Trekking Safari.